sal55/langs/compilem.md

 ### Standard Library

-Not relevant.
+Not relevant, as I can define the library as I like.
+If I want to use C via a FFI, then I just do:

-I decided to just use the C library that comes with Windows, msvcrt.dll.
-Although not official, every Windows system will have it.
+    import clib

 ### const attribute